Skip to main content

 EOF

-• For 500K rate, enter the following command
+• For 500K speed, enter the following command:

 sudo /bin/sh -c "cat > /etc/network/interfaces.d/can0" << EOF